SynapseIP Help

 View Guide →

-Results are visualized in an interactive node map that positions the user input at the center with claim nodes arranged radially by similarity, while a synchronized evidence table lists the associated patents, assignees, publication dates, and full claim language.
-This combination provides an immediate, data-driven starting point for preliminary freedom-to-operate, infringement-risk reviews, and design-around brainstorming.
+Results are graphically represented in an interactive node map that positions the user input at the center with claim nodes radially arranged by similarity.
+A synchronized results table lists the associated patents, assignees, grant dates, and full claim language.

 Quick Start Guide

-1. Authentication
+Authentication

-2. Start with Search & Trends
+Start at Search & Trends

 Search & Trends provides direct and easy access to the AI/ML patent and publication data set available through SynapseIP.
 Semantic queries, keyword input, and CPC filters are available to narrow results.
 Trend groupings may assist in understanding filing patterns.

-3. Save Searches as Alerts
+Save Searches as Alerts

-4. Run Scope Analysis Early
+Run Scope Analysis

-5. Explore AI/ML IP Opportunities
+Explore AI/ML IP Opportunities

 Additional Resources

-* “Bridging” Patents and Publications ↗︎
+2 “Bridging” Patents and Publications ↗︎

 A “bridging” patent/publication is one in which the invention is directed to one technology area but the scope of protection can be broadened to cover other areas.
 Example: a patent claiming an improvement to internal combustion engines in automobiles, and the improvement can also be used in aviation, marine, and other internal combustion engine applications.
 Bridging patents have been shown to be especially commercially valuable.
 See, e.g., Choi & Yoon, Measuring Knowledge Exploration Distance at the Patent Level, 16 J. Informetr.
 101286 (2002) (linked here).
 See also Moehrle & Frischkorn, Bridge Strongly or Focus — An Analysis of Bridging Patents [...], 15 J. Informetr.
 101138 (2001).